Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Experiments

 \subsubsection{Method Comparison}

-For this experiment, the factorization starts from matrix $X^{MS}$, and $B$ takes the belief structure of $\begin{tiny} \end{tiny}$.
-Two simpler variants are introduced: (i) the first variant substitutes $B$ with an identity matrix, and takes a standard NMF formulation $X_{MS}=UIM^\top=UM^\top$; (ii) the second variant substitutes $B$ with an learnable matrix $\tilde{B}$, which takes a standard non-negative matrix tri-factorization (NMTF) form, $X_{MS}=U\tilde{B}M^\top$.
-Compared to NMF, NMTF obviously possesses more freedom by introducing a learnable matrix $\tilde{B}$.
-We use this variant to investigate whether the latent belief structure $B$ could be learned from pure data statistics (i.e., whether $\tilde{B}\approx B$ after the estimation).
-In NMTF, we use a gradient descent algorithm for $\tilde{B}$,

-We use the same settings: L1- and L2-regularization for NMF, NMTF and our BSMF to make sure that each method gives sparse results without overfitting.
-Empirically, after $150\sim200$ iterations, all three methods reach convergence.
-The predicted labels for each message are then given by the index of the max value in this final representation from $M$.
+For this experiment, the factorization uses the belief structure matrix in Fig.~\ref{fig:matrix}.
+Two simpler variants are introduced: (i) the first variant substitutes $\mathbf{B}$ with an identity matrix, and takes a standard NMF formulation $\mathbf{X}^G=\mathbf{U}\mathbf{M}^\top$; (ii) the second variant substitutes $\mathbf{B}$ with an learnable matrix $\tilde{\mathbf{B}}$, which takes a standard non-negative matrix tri-factorization (NMTF) form, $\mathbf{X}^G=\mathbf{U}\tilde{\mathbf{B}}\mathbf{M}^\top$.
+Obviously, NMTF offers more freedom.
+However, the need to learn parameters of matrix $\tilde{\mathbf{B}}$ can cause overfitting.
+We use the same regularization settings for NMF, NMTF and our BSMF to make sure the comparison is fair.
+Empirically, after $150\sim200$ iterations, all three methods converge.
+The predicted belief set label for each claim is given by the index of the maximum value in this final representation from matrix, $\mathbf{M}$.\footnote{In practice, we permute the labels and pick the best matching as a result, since our approach does clustering not classification.}